I guess everyone has a reason to volunteer for Disaster Relief Australia.

 It was like we had all been picked especially for the role we would play in the operation.
 I thought surely after a few days this wouldn’t be so wonderful and cracks would appear.
-But they didn’t, it just seems to be the way Team Rubicon Australia is.
+But they didn’t, it just seems to be the way Disaster Relief Australia is.
 People without egos and more empathy and compassion than anyone I have ever come across.

 The hardest part for me was witnessing the emotional trauma on the residents of Proserpine.
 Material possessions can be replaced but surviving something like a Cyclone when you don’t really know if you are going to live or die is very traumatic.
 Hearing these stories first hand and giving a hug and a kind word to complete strangers has more power than I ever thought possible.
 It really hit home to me.

 My daughter was on Hamilton Island when the cyclone went through and before I saw the people from Proserpine and how they were coping I didn’t realise how much of an impact it may have had on my daughter.
 I was talking to her daily and reassuring her it would all be ok, but it wasn’t until I went out and conducted my first damage assessment that I felt the need to “change my socks” and go and visit her.

 I felt guilty taking time off from the mission to go and see my daughter when everyone else was working so hard.
 But I was strongly encouraged by one the members of the IMT that regardless whether it is “Mission first” it is “Greyshirts always” and I should go.
 We met in Airlie Beach for lunch and I was so grateful to be able to take a few hours away from the operation and see her.